WilsonBillkia/bane/README.md

 ```
 NB If you don't have public keys on your hosts, run the above command with the -kK switch (ansible-playbook -kK node.yml).
 This prompts for an ssh (-k) and sudo (-K) password and SCP's your key across to enable passwordless authentication from thereon.

-The ansible-playbook node command also installs the build requirements from APT (build-essential, libssl-dev, unzip)
+The ansible-playbook node command also installs the build requirements from apt (build-essential, libssl-dev, unzip)

-Finally, it uses APT to install screen, htop, tcpdump, and tree.
-You can alter this list to better reflect your preferred systems management tools by providing the names of the packages you need in the YAML list under roles/sergey/tasks/main.yml
+Finally, it uses apt to install screen, htop, tcpdump, and tree.
+You can alter this list to better reflect your preferred systems management tools by providing the names of the packages.

 ### Step 3 -Build the Chainlink nodes